OSRelease¶

 Examples

->>> type(osr) <class 'insights.combiners.os_release.OSRelease'> >>> osr.is_rhel False >>> osr.release == "Oracle" True >>> sorted(osr.reasons.keys()) ['build_info', 'faulty_packages', 'kernel', 'kernel_vendor'] >>> 'version kernel-4.18.0-372.19.1.el8_6uek' in osr.reasons['build_info'] True >>> osr.reasons['kernel'] '4.18.0-372.19.1.el8_6uek.x86_64' >>> osr.reasons['kernel_vendor'] == 'Oracle America' True >>> 'glibc-2.28-211.el8' in osr.reasons['faulty_packages'] True
+>>> type(osr) <class 'insights.combiners.os_release.OSRelease'> >>> osr.is_rhel False >>> osr.release == "Oracle" True >>> osr.name == "Oracle Linux Server" True >>> osr.is_rhel_compatible False >>> 'kernel' in osr.reasons.keys() False >>> 'faulty_packages' in osr.reasons.keys() True >>> 'glibc-2.28-211.el8' in osr.reasons['faulty_packages'] True

-- property is_rhel¶
+- property is_rhel

 Returns True if it’s RHEL, False for NON-RHEL.

-- property product¶
+- property is_rhel_compatible

 Alias of release.
 Keep backward compatible

-- property reasons¶
+- property reasons

 Returns a dict indicating why the host is a NON-RHEL.
 Empty when it’s an RHEL.
 The keys include: